 Burn Milecastle, is built in the area of

-1603 - first recording of the estate
+1603 - first recording of the Estate where

-Gilsland Hall Hotel is now situated,
+Gilsland Hall Hotel is now situated, named

-Gilsland village no doubt grew by the
+Gilsland Village no doubt grew by the

-estate as estates employed many
+Estate as estates employed many workers.

-1745/46 - Jacobite rebellion battles
+1745/46 - Jacobite rebellion battles were

 country, ending many centuries of conflict

-along the England - Scotland
+along the England - Scotland border.

-1760s - first hotel built on Shaw's
+1760s - first Hotel is built on Shaw's

 Estate named Shaw's Hotel.